FoxyHunter7/toolbox/README.md

 # DevOps-Kit

-A curated collection of blueprints, architectures, scripts, and other resources I’ve developed and refined over the years.
+A curated collection of blueprints, architectures, scripts, and other resources I've developed and refined over the years.

 - [DevOps-Kit](#devops-kit)
   - [Architecture Blueprints](#architecture-blueprints)